Support and therapies available at the MS Therapy Centre in Bedford

-MS Specialist Nurses
+MS Specialist Nurse

 Physiotherapy is a key element in the current therapy for MS. The prime purpose of physiotherapy in relation to MS is to help maintain function and independence, and prevent secondary problems arising, such as postural difficulties, back pain, shortening of muscles and tendons, and restricted or painful range of movement of joints.

-Physiotherapy may help you to re-learn lost movements, improve co-ordination and maintain a normal pattern of limb movement.
+Physiotherapy may help you to relearn lost movements, improve coordination and maintain a normal pattern of limb movement.
 It may also help to delay stiffness, reduce muscle spasm, help maintain general fitness and generate a sense of wellbeing.

 Hydrotherapy is a form of treatment directed by a physiotherapist that utilises water for therapeutic effect.

 Hydrotherapy can be selected as a treatment either to complement conventional, land-based, treatment, or used as an alternative if the benefit will be greater.
 Read more…

 Our specially designed gym caters for all needs.
 A trained supervisor and helper are in attendance at all times and can help you devise your own exercise plan.

 Create muscle tissue; Improve blood circulation; Improve strength, balance and flexibility; Prevent muscular atrophy; Restore a level of body movement; Relieve back and neck pain; Encourage better posture; Ease tension and stress from the body.

 We have a wide range of gym equipment including Toning Tables, Massage Chairs, Vibrating Plate, Exercise Bikes and a Rowing Machine that can be used from a wheelchair.

 APS (Action Potential Simulation) Therapy is a painless treatment that some people find helpful in reducing pain.
 This relatively new therapy has been trialled at the MS Therapy Centre in Bedford, and is now being used in several other MS Therapy Centres around the Country.
 Read more…